mieweb/herbie/README.md

 Herbie
 ======

-Herbie is a set of tools for developing BBD (https://en.wikipedia.org/wiki/Behavior-driven_development) scripts for testing.
+Herbie is a set of tools for developing BDD (https://en.wikipedia.org/wiki/Behavior-driven_development) scripts for testing.
 The premise is that the scripts should be human understandable and author-able.

 There are several different components to Herbie: